top of page

 West African Jollof Rice with Ginger Beer

-Jollof rice is a beloved West African dish made with rice cooked in a rich tomato sauce, often spiced with chili, garlic, and onions.
-It usually includes vegetables and proteins like chicken, fish, or beef.
-The dish is vibrant, slightly spicy, and full of umami.
+Jollof rice is a beloved West African dish.
+It is made with rice cooked in a rich tomato sauce, often spiced with chili, garlic, and onions.
+This dish usually includes vegetables and proteins like chicken, fish, or beef.
+The result is vibrant, slightly spicy, and full of umami.

 Drink pairing: A cold, refreshing ginger beer works well with Jollof rice.
-The spicy sweetness of ginger beer balances the heat and acidity of the tomato sauce, cleansing the palate between bites.
+The spicy sweetness of ginger beer balances the heat and acidity of the tomato sauce.
+It cleanses the palate between bites.
 For a Western option, a crisp lager or pilsner beer also complements the dish’s bold flavors.

 Ethiopian Doro Wat with Tej Honey Wine

-Doro Wat is a spicy chicken stew from Ethiopia, simmered with berbere spice blend, onions, garlic, and clarified butter.
-It’s hearty and intensely flavored, often served with injera, a sourdough flatbread.
+Doro Wat is a spicy chicken stew from Ethiopia.
+It is simmered with a berbere spice blend, onions, garlic, and clarified butter.
+This hearty dish is intensely flavored and is often served with injera, a sourdough flatbread.

 Drink pairing: Tej, a traditional Ethiopian honey wine, pairs beautifully with Doro Wat.
 Its sweet and slightly effervescent character softens the heat and spices of the stew.
 If you prefer a Western drink, a semi-dry Riesling offers a nice balance with its fruity notes and acidity.